Zeioth/dooku.nvim/README.md

 ## Roadmap
 * Ruby yard support.
 * Display errors throwed by the generators when you try to run the cmd. → We have this function implemented in NormalNvim, we can just bring it here.
+* Improve windows compatibility: On windows, use internet explorer instead of xdg-open by default.